Alexander Manly: Political tensions

 Democrats capitalized on Manly's editorial, claiming that "as long as fusion remains, Negro men would continue preying on white women".
 Clawson published Manly's article daily in his newspaper in the weeks leading up to the November 9th election and other newspapers also repeatedly published it in the two months leading up to the election.
 Additionally, Democrats carried copies of Manly's editorial with them to generate controversy in conversations and to strengthen their appeal.
 The editorial became so controversial that the struggling Republicans claimed that the Democrats, not Manly, had written it.

 Democrats were successful in regaining control of the state legislature in the election on November 9, 1898.
 Much of the state was watching the outcome of elections in Wilmington, the largest city and with a majority-black population.
-A secret committee of white Democrats led by Alfred Waddell had already planned the Wilmington Insurrection of 1898 if they lost local offices and control of the city government.
+A secret committee of white Democrats led by Alfred Waddell had already planned the Wilmington massacre of 1898 if they lost local offices and control of the city government.
 In 1898 a biracial fusion ticket won the mayor's office and control of the city council: the mayor and two-thirds of the aldermen were white.
 Democrats initiated their insurrection.

-Wilmington Insurrection
+Wilmington massacre

 Democrats were determined to overthrow the city government after losing the election.
 A group of white supremacists, known as the Committee of Twenty-five, first decided to remove publisher Manly from Wilmington by force.
 They also had already identified numerous black leaders whom they wanted to expel from the city, including the Manly brothers.
 The Committee gave leaders of the black community an ultimatum: the Manly brothers would have to be gone from the city by 10 A.M. on November 10, or else they would be forcefully removed.

 But on the night of November 9, a "pre-arranged lynching party" went to the Daily Record to find Manly.
 They had declared him an outlaw to be killed on sight.
 The brothers fled town that night.
 While there is debate about how Alex and Frank Manly left Wilmington, by November 10, the brothers had left the city.
-A large white mob of more than 1500 people destroyed the printing press and burned the offices of the Daily Record to the ground, and went on to massacre many of the towns black citizens in what would later be known as the Wilmington 1898 Coup d'etat and Massacre.
+A large white mob of more than 1500 people destroyed the printing press and burned the offices of the Daily Record to the ground, and went on to massacre many of the towns black citizens in what would later be known as the Wilmington 1898 Coup d'état and Massacre.

 Manly sought shelter with black U.S. Congressman George Henry White from North Carolina.
 For a time, Manly served in his office and wrote civil rights legislation, which White was unable to get through Congress.